 Regular Installment Agreement

-The regular payment plan is for those who do not qualify for the automatic or the streamlined installment agreement.
+Regular payment plans are for those who do not qualify for the automatic or the streamlined installment agreement.
 This is commonly for tax debts over $50,000.

 IRS Payment Plan Calculator

-The monthly payment under a regular IRS installment agreement or payment plan is based on a formula called Reasonable Collection Potential.
+The monthly payment under a regular IRS installment agreement or tax payment plan is based on a formula called Reasonable Collection Potential, which helps determine the taxpayer’s ability to pay based on their tax liability.
 This formula is calculated on IRS Form 433.
 The intention of the formula is to determine what the taxpayer can afford to pay monthly.

 First, the IRS looks at the taxpayer’s gross monthly income.
 All sources of income are considered, including wages, business income, child support, disability income and social security.
 It does not matter whether the income is taxable or not.